shaigeva/shaigeva.github.io/shai_site/content/posts/10_footguns/08_test_doubles_everywhere.md

 Test doubles are a re-implementation.
-They know the implementation details of the thing they’re replacing.
+They know the implementation details of the thing they're replacing.
 Different types of test doubles do it differently, but this is what they do.